 - Awareness refers to the information we receive with our ears and other senses, such as intuition.
 We “listen” for sounds, words, images, feelings, energy, etc.

 - Impact refers to the effect of listening on others, the impact of the coach listening and reacting from awareness.

 Co-active coaching comes with three levels of listening:

 Level I: Internal Listening

-When we Listen at level I, our awareness is on ourselves, we listen to the words of the other, but our attention is on what it means to us personally.
-It’s all about “me“, my thoughts, my judgements, my feelings, my conclusion about myself and others.
+When we Listen at Level I, our awareness is on ourselves, we listen to the words of the other, but our attention is on what it means to us personally.
+It’s all about “me”, my thoughts, my judgements, my feelings, and my conclusion about myself and others.

 The main question in our mind is: “What does this mean to me?”.

-We have a strong desire for more information – answers, data, details, explanations, and we are driven by a strong need to solve problems, creating no possibility for co-created, collaborative solutions.
+We have a strong desire for more information – answers, data, details, and explanations- driven by a strong need to solve problems, creating no possibility for co-created, collaborative solutions.

 Coachees need to be at Level I, as it’s their job.

-When I find myself navigating through Level I during my coaching, I make a conscious effort to push myself out of my head.
+When I navigate toward Level I during coaching, I consciously try to push myself out of my head.
 I change my body posture also, I lean towards the coachee and focus all my attention on her.
 This adjustment helps me make the transfer to Level II faster.